wizz13150/GapcoinStuff/Readme.md

 STABLE - **[gapminer-cpu]Gapminer-cpuLauncher_LogRawOutput.ps1**

-  -Just a launcher logging output from 'gapminer-cpu'.
+  -Just a launcher for 'gapminer-cpu' logging output.
 Need to use "-e" to log PPS and TESTS.
 Use "-q" to log Shares only.

 STABLE - **[gapminer-cpu]RunMultipleShiftsSuccessively.ps1**

-  -Run 'gapminer-cpu' repeatedly from Shift x to Shift y
+  -Starts 'gapminer-cpu' repeatedly from Shift x to Shift y

   -Format ouput from 'gapminer-cpu' to a single file.